Bohemia: Ancient Bohemia

 Other groups pushed southward toward Pannonia.
 The last known mention of the Kingdom of the Marcomanni, concerning a queen named Fritigil, is from the fourth century, and she was thought to have lived in or near Pannonia.
 The Suebian Langobardi, who moved over many generations from the Baltic Sea, via the Elbe and Pannonia to Italy, recorded in a tribal history a time spent in "Bainaib".

 After the Migration Period, Bohemia was partially repopulated around the sixth century, and eventually Slavic tribes arrived from the east, and their language began to replace the older Germanic, Celtic, and Sarmatian ones.
-These are precursors of today's Czechs, but the exact amount of Slavic immigration is a subject of debate.
-The Slavic influx came in two or three waves.
-The first came from the southeast and east, when the Germanic Lombards left Bohemia (circa 568 AD).
-Soon after, from the 630s to 660s, the territory was taken by Samo's tribal confederation.
-His death marked the end of the old "Slavonic" confederation, the second attempt to establish such a Slavonic union after Carantania in Carinthia.
+These are precursors of today's Czechs, but the exact amount of Slavic immigration and waves is a subject of debate, see Bohemians (tribe).
+The death of Samo's tribal confederation marked the end of the old "Slavonic" confederation, the second attempt to establish such a Slavonic union after Carantania in Carinthia.

-Other sources (Descriptio civitatum et regionum ad septentrionalem plagam Danubii, Bavaria, 800–850) divide the population of Bohemia into the Merehani, Marharaii, Beheimare (Bohemani), and Fraganeo.
-(The suffix -ani or -ni means "people of-").
-Christianity first appeared in the early 9th century, but became dominant only in the 10th or 11th century.

 The 9th century was crucial for Bohemia's future.
 The manorial system sharply declined, as it did in Bavaria.
 The influence of the central Fraganeo-Czechs grew, as a result of the important cultic center in their territory.
 They were Slavic-speaking and contributed to the transformation of diverse neighboring populations into a new nation named and led by them with a united "Slavic" ethnic consciousness.
+Christianity first appeared in the early 9th century, but became dominant only in the 10th or 11th century.